HumanTree92/VENT_FiveM_ModPack/README.md

 # About VENT_FiveM_ModPack:
 This is a Mod Pack for Velociti Entertainments Public FiveM Server.

-* Simple Drag & Drop - Map Fix & Roll Coal
-* Advanced Drag & Drop - Map Fix, Roll Coal, Radiance V, & Make Visuals Great Again.
+* Drag & Drop - Roll Coal, Radiance V, & Make Visuals Great Again.

 # Download & Installation:
 1) Download the .zip.
 2) Extract the .zip or Open the .zip.
 3) Go to your FiveM Application Data Folder (FiveM Directory).
-4) Drag & Drop all the contents inside either the Simple Drag & Drop or Advanced Drag & Drop into your FiveM Directory.
+4) Drag & Drop all the contents of Drag & Drop into your FiveM Directory.

 # OPTIONAL:
 These files are 100% optional.